hl2vr/hl2vr.github.io/_pages/manual.md

 It may take some practice, but the menu is designed so that you can quickly switch to your desired weapons blind.
 We recommend allowing yourself some time to build the necessary muscle memory, and it will become second nature! :-)

 Once equipped, aim the weapon with your primary hand.
 Pull the Trigger to fire the weapon.
-Some weapons have an alt-fire mode which is activated by pressing the right B button.
+Some weapons have an alt-fire mode which is activated by pressing the primary hand B button.

 <br />

 ### Reloading

 HL2VR sports two options for reloading.
 The default is the "manual" reload, in which there are a few steps to reloading a weapon.
-We find this to be the most satisfying, but it's also quite difficult for some users in stressful situations.
+We find this to be the most satisfying, but it can also be difficult for some users in stressful situations.
 For users that prefer a less complex approach, we've also included a simpler "quick" option.

 ###### "Manual" reload mode:
 This option is enabled by default.

-To reload, first press the right A button to eject the magazine (if applicable).
+To reload, first press the primary hand A button to eject the magazine (if applicable).
 When you eject the magazine, all ammo remaining in the mag is ejected with it.
 You can pick up (or catch) the mag using the Grip button and it will be instantly consumed and added back to your inventory.
 You can also leave them on the ground for a while before picking them up, if you're... preoccupied elsewhere.
 Once ejected, a magazine can't be held, only consumed.